josephclaytonhansen/turnroot/docs/editor/customizing.rst

 --------------------------
 Making your own color theme is done in the same way as editing a theme- in fact, you could completely re-do all the color themes and make eight of your own.
 The **Custom** theme, however, is specifically provided for you to make your own.

 When working on the Custom theme, try to think about contrast and how the text will appear against backgrounds.
 Specifically, you need ``list-background-color`` and ``window-background-color`` to have good contrast with ``window-text-color``.
-80% of the UI elements use one of those two backgrounds and that text color.
+The majority of the UI elements use one of those two backgrounds and that text color.

 ``button-alt-color`` and ``button-alt-text-color`` should have good contrast.